jletienne-evolytics/capstone_1/04_notebook.md

 We can run whatever python we want in here.

-Might need to install Capstone + Jupyter
+Might need to install Python + Jupyter

 ![](screenshots/Capstone%209.png)